codecapsules-io/codecapsules-docs/docs/tutorials/generative-art.md

 You will need the following to complete the tutorial and host your application on Code Capsules:

 - A [Code Capsules](https://codecapsules.io/) account
-- Git set up and installed, and a registered GitHub account
+- Git set up and installed, and a registered [GitHub](https://github.com/) account
 - IDE or text editor of your choice
-- Python3 installed
+- Python 3 installed

 ## Project Set Up